AlexNdungu/CodePinion-Web/README.md

 ### **Databases Structure &rarr; (CodePinion and PostgreSQL)**

-**PostgreSQL** - [PostgreSQL](https://www.postgresql.org/) is a powerful, open source object-relational database system with over 35 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.
+[**PostgreSQL**](https://www.postgresql.org/) is a powerful, open source object-relational database system with over 35 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.

 ```
 # Assuming Django is already installed